kdeganos/qa-board/README.md

 #### By Kevin Deganos

 ## Description
 This app enables users to ask and answer questions.
 Users may edit and delete questions.
+Answers may be upvoted or downvoted.
 ## Prerequisites

 You will need the following things properly installed on your computer.